 Now your clean knee sleeves are ready to sit and enjoy a peaceful breeze before going back in your gym bag.

-Sunlight might distort your knee sleeves.
+Sunlight might distort compression knee sleeves.
 So it’s better to place them in a shaded, well-ventilated area.

 You don’t need to hang them on a rope.
 In fact, the heavy water weight might permanently stretch the fibers.